 BEAD-Specific Debarment Certifications.
 The Subgrantee further provides the certification set out below and shall comply with the requirements of 2 CFR Parts 180, 1200 and 1326.

 The terms covered transaction, civil judgment, debarment, suspension, ineligible, participant, person, principal, and voluntarily excluded, as used in this clause, are defined in 2 CFR Parts 180, 1200 and 1326.
-The Subgrantee may contact the person in Section 18 of this Agreement for assistance in obtaining a copy of those regulations.
+The Subgrantee may contact the person in Section 9.D(i) of this Agreement for assistance in obtaining a copy of those regulations.